+Another smart strategy for email marketing is to highlight a level of exclusivity with your community and make your subscribers feel like they’re part of a special group.
 Award-winning electronic dance music artist Flume pulls this off beautifully.
 His emails always feature a big stunning image, with some copy about what he’s been up to, when he’s going on tour, or when his next project is being released.
 Flume gives his fans an exclusive, tailored update about what he’s doing in this email.
-On top of that, he gives his subscribers a call-to-action to download his newest singles for free.
+On top of that, he gives his subscribers a strong call-to-action to download his newest singles for free.
 As a result of Flume’s stellar email marketing, his list of subscribers grew by 2,420%.
-That’s some serious engagement right there!
+That’s some serious growth!

 Take Action: Your community is one of the most important aspects of building your business.
 If you treat your subscribers like they are the most important part of your brand, then they will always come back for more of your content or products.
 Give them glimpse into your life, share what goes on behind-the-scenes, or let them be the first ones to try out one of your products or courses and they’ll feel like VIPs.